rudolphventer/GreenTea/README.md

 - Show selected theme and lanugage in menu

-- Package better for Github, set build scripts up properly to produce presentable isntaller and final product
+- Package better for Github, set build scripts up properly to produce presentable installer and final product

 - Toggle "Open last file"

-## --🐜--Bugs--🐜--
+## Bugs

-- Check why only one instance of GreenTea can be open at once, second window does nto have an editor for some reason
+- Check why only one instance of GreenTea can be open at once, second window does not have an editor for some reason

 - Check 49 line limit

-## --⚙--Enhancements/Improvements--⚙--
+## Enhancements/Improvements

 - Improve popup notification aesthetics

-- Improve add language indicator

-- Improve filename/dir inidcator

 - Remember window position on launch

-## --📅--Planned Features--📅--
+## Planned Features

 - Terminal emulator